What Should I Bring With Me To An Initial Consultation With An Attorney?

 A list of questions is a helpful way to ensure that you ask your attorney each question that’s on your mind.
 Of course, if something else comes to mind after your consultation, you are welcome to follow-up with your attorney.

 It’s possible that you may not have all of this information when you are ready to contact an attorney about a potential case consultation.
 If so, that’s OK.
-The attorneys at Allen & Scofield Injury Lawyers, LLC can help you acquire that information.
+The attorneys at Graham Scofield Injury Lawyers can help you acquire that information.
 The above list of information is just a suggestion that may make your consultation appointment more productive.